TGRstack/example-weather-app/docs/PLAN.md

 2. [x] determine full shape of data and improve details of WeatherCurrent & WeatherForecast components
    1. Use openWeather's 16daily forecast instead of 5-day forecast and combining them
 3. [x] format/style WeatherCurrent and WeatherDailyForecast components
-4. [ ] render an image for each day
+4. [x] render an image for each day
-5. create WeatherDetail page per day
-   1. 24-hour breakdown if available
-6. create mobileHeader to navigate back to the main page from the detail page
 7. setup graphql state & network requests
 8. User welcome screen capture initial city to use

+## STRETCH GOALS - sorry
+9.  create WeatherDetail page per day
+   1. 24-hour breakdown if available
+10. create mobileHeader to navigate back to the main page from the detail page

 ## STRETCH GOALS

-9. config/cities page
+1. config/cities page
    1. add slideOut navigation to mobileHeader
-10. testing per component (positive & negative)
+2.  testing per component (positive & negative)
-11.  integration test of API requests
+3.  integration test of API requests

 ## Gold plating